| |

 Marie de Medicis Fountain Jardin du Luxembourg

-The Luxembourg Garden has an attached garden, called the garden of the grand explorers or Jardins des Grands Explorateurs.
-It contains two smaller gardens, Marco Polo and Robert Cavelier de la Salle, both named after explorers.
-Perhaps, the most marvellous feat of the garden of explorers is the massive Fontaine de l’Observatoire, a collective work of many French sculptors.
+Perhaps, the most marvelous feat of the Garden of Explorers is the massive Fontaine de l’Observatoire, a collective work of many French sculptors.
 It was designed to represent the four parts of the world with four female figures (representing Europe, Asia, America, and Africa) holding a celestial globe.

 The fountain was commissioned by Baron Haussmann during the redesigning of Paris when the Avenue de l’Observatoire was being constructed on the Meridian line.
 The zero meridian, or the vertical line perpendicular to the equator, passes through Paris and its observatory.
-The Luxembourg Garden has metal medallions indicating the course of the zero Meridian.
-The Paris Meridian is no longer in use and has been replaced by the zero Meridian of Greenwich.

 Botanical Heritage

 Several orangeries have come and gone in the Luxembourg Garden but the one present today dates back to 1839.
 It has around 180 plants in containers with the majority of them belonging to the citrus family.
 Oleanders, date palms, and pomegranates are some of the other plants in the Orangerie.
-The oldest trees of bitter oranges, around 250 to 300 years old, are displayed in the garden every year along the southern facade from May to October.

 Women Reading in the Jardin du Luxembourg-Fall

-The Luxembourg Garden also houses an orchard that started in the 17th century and includes over 350 varieties of apples and around 250 varieties of pears today.
+The Luxembourg Garden also houses an apple orchard that started in the 17th century and includes over 350 varieties of apples and around 250 varieties of pears today.
 In 1991, the fruit garden was officially recognized as the ‘conservatory orchard’.

 Managed by the Senate since 1879, the garden has greenhouses with decorative plants and plants conserving the heritage of the mid-19th century.
 One of the greenhouses is specifically reserved for orchids and includes more than 60 species.